Our job is to find you the hidden gems, even in Tips & Tricks

 – King Salomon used cedarwood for his temple.

 -The Phoenicians used cedar wood to build their ships.

 Byblos: Oldest continuously inhabitant city in the world!

 Baalbek: Is the site of one of the most mysterious ruins of the Roman Empire!

 When to visit Lebanon:

-Summer in Lebanon is usually a tourist season, but visiting Lebanon between February and April will allow you to enjoy the snow that still in the mountains as long as the beautiful flourishing nature, trees blossoms, lovely weather and cheap accomodations.
+Summer is typically a tourist season in Lebanon, but visiting between February and April will allow you to enjoy the snow that remains in the mountains as well as the beautiful flourishing nature, trees blossoming, lovely weather, and inexpensive accommodations.